Overall System Status:

 All files, whether local to a single computer or in the AFS system (visible to all of the computers), are backed up using the following general scheme:

-Files can be restored to the state they were in at any daily backup for the past 14 days, the previous weekly backup, and to any monthly backup from the past year.
+Files can be restored to the state they were in at any daily backup for the past 31 days and to any monthly backup from the past year.
 Files of users who have left and been removed from the system can be recovered for up to one year.

 ALL files in AFS, including user home directories and RStor data volumes, have an additional daily snapshot facility.